 - What role can lighting play in city life?
 How does it support cultural and economic vitality in urban centres?
 What impact does it have on safety and security, as well as on health and well-being?

 - How is technology changing lighting and what can done to ensure reduce its related energy use and carbon emissions?

 - How did the world’s best-lit cities become leaders?
 What would it take for London to become the best lit major city in the world and how would this effect different neighbourhoods?

-Through this project we’re working to join up and frame current and planned initiatives, and inform Mayoral strategy and borough policies, and to raise the profile of the importance of light among landlords.
+Through this project we’re aimed to inform mayoral strategy and borough policies, and to raise the profile of the importance of light among landlords.